CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for their very complete comments, criticisms and requests for clarifications of earlier drafts of this manuscript.

 The CCAT-prime project, FYST telescope and \pcam instrument have been supported by generous contributions from Fred Young, Cornell University, and the Canada Foundation for Innovation and the Provinces of Ontario, Alberta, and British Columbia.
 The construction of the FYST telescope was supported by the Gro\ss ger\"ate-Programm of the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG) under grant INST 216/733-1 FUGG.
-The construction of EoR-Spec is supported by NSF grant AST-2009767.
+The construction of the EoR-Spec instrument module for \pcam is supported by NSF grant AST-2009767.
+The construction of the 350 GHz instrument module for \pcam is supported by NSF grant AST-2117631.